Views from our expedition circumnavigating Svalbard

 We are an international network of researchers, communicators, and explorers committed to advancing research, education, and sustainability on the Earth’s oceans.
 With our low-impact, low-cost research expeditions on sailboats, we do groundbreaking research on topics ranging from microplastic pollution to environmental DNA.

-We have reached the remotest corners of the planet, from the edge of the North Pole to Antarctica.
-Our mission goes beyond discovery.
-We share our passion for science with everyone and through citizen science initiatives we engage the public in critical global issues threatening the health of our bluesphere.
+We have reached the remotest corners of the planet, from the edge of the North Pole to Antarctica, but our mission goes beyond discovery.

 What we offer